The Future Of Connected Devices

 However, people own their data and there’s this wonderful thing called GDPR which basically says we can’t collect people’s data without asking them.
 So, while there’s a lot of stuff you can do if people consciously opt into it, there’s both a power and a danger to it.

 I think GDPR was primarily written to deal with web tracking and how companies like Facebook were handling data.
 As you move into the realm of connected devices like Alexa, Google Home or your Smart TV, the amount of data they can record is absolutely titanic and I think there’s a lot of scope for what could be done with that.
 With the privacy advocate hat on, there’s a lot of stuff going on there that you don’t necessarily have any control over.
 Legislation always lags behind where technology is.

 The technology, to an extent, is moving very quickly, so how legislation keeps up with it and how we, as app developers, make sure that what we’re doing is ethical, first and foremost, but also not about to become illegal, is critical.
 We frequently have conversations about GDPR – data protection is a big thing.

 Finally, where do you see Apadmi’s place in the connected devices market going forwards?

-We already work with quite a lot of people who are building or interested in connected devices, so we do quite a lot of the system integration.
-If I was going to look into a crystal ball, I think connected devices are going to move in two directions at the same time.
+We already work with quite a lot of businesses who are building or interested in connected devices, so we do quite a lot of the system integration.
+If I was going to look into a crystal ball, I think IoT connected devices are going to move in two directions at the same time.